devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ]
 ```

 **Exam rule, and my rule for code review:** prefer implicit dependencies wherever Terraform can naturally infer them from your configuration.
 Reach for `depends_on` only when Terraform genuinely cannot infer the relationship.
-Overusing `depends_on` is a code smell I flag in every review — it usually means the configuration isn't expressing the actual data relationship between two resources, and it tends to survive refactors badly: someone later removes what looks like a redundant `depends_on`, not realizing it was load-bearing, and breaks the apply order in production.
+Overusing `depends_on` is a code smell I flag in every review.
+It usually means the configuration isn't expressing the actual data relationship between two resources, and it tends to survive refactors badly: someone later removes what looks like a redundant `depends_on`, not realizing it was load-bearing, and breaks the apply order in production.

 ## 46. lifecycle